zioCristia/energy-saver-ha-automations/README.md

 # Energy saver Home Assistant automations
 Home assistant automations created to maximise the use of solar power in my home to control the air conditioners and the water heater.
+Any possibility of improvement is accepted.

 ## Table of contenets
 * [General info](#general-info)